Congressional District # 07

 Sediment samples were collected from a location in the North Branch of the Chicago River approximately 1,500 feet downstream from the site in 2000 as part of an EPA sediment study.
 These samples contained high levels of PAHs, PCBs, oil and grease, and metals; the concentrations of these substances generally increased with depth.
 Many of the reported concentrations of total and individual PAHs, PCBs, and metals are at levels the may cause toxicity to organisms that live in the sediment (benthic invertebrates).

-In 2005, the U.S. EPA was approached by Wisconsin Public Service Corp.
-(WPSC) with a request to investigate and clean up seven former MGP sites throughout the state of Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative potentially responsible party, without formally listing the site on the NPL.
-After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Peoples Energy in 2007, to address thirteen former MGP sites in the state of Illinois (two in Waukegan and eleven in Chicago) under the same SAS program.
-Hawthorne Avenue Station is one of those thirteen sites.
+In 2005, EPA was approached by Wisconsin Public Service Corp.
+(WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA’s Superfund Alternative site (SA) program.
+The SA program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Integrys in 2007 to address thirteen former MGP sites in Illinois (two in Waukegan and eleven in Chicago) under the SA program.
+Hawthorne Avenue Station is one of the thirteen Illinois MGP sites.

-EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan site and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
-Since the twenty total MGP sites have similar conditions and contaminants, and Integrys is a PRP for each, the agreements allow a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
+In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) for Remedial Investigations and Feasibility Studies at the two Waukegan sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago sites.
+Since all twenty MGP sites have similar conditions and contaminants, and Integrys is a PRP for each, the agreements allow a streamlined approach to be taken for site investigation and remedy development.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
 By the end of 2008, all of the mult-site documents had been approved, and site-specific work had begun on several of the sites.
-On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the 11 Chicago former MGP sites to an RI/FS AOC.
+On October 31, 2008 EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.

-To more effectively manage all 11 original Chicago sites, the RI/FS AOC organizes them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
+To more effectively manage the eleven Chicago sites, the RI/FS AOC organizes them into four sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
 Both the North Branch Site and the South Branch Site have several operable units.
 The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorn Avenue Station OU.
-One site is the the North Shore Avenue Station Site.
+The North Shore Avenue Station Site is a single site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.

 Investigations and Remediation Previously Performed